lukemcshane/eg-pages/README.md

 man pages are great, but sometimes all you need is a quick example - an eg page!

 eg pages are designed for those who
-  - have never heard of the touch command
+  - have just encounterd a new command
   - keep forgetting how to use the find command

 Just type `eg find` to read the eg page for 'find'.